Fly on the Wall (song)

-"Fly on the Wall" is a song by American singer Miley Cyrus.
-It was released on November 4, 2008, as the third single from her second studio album, Breakout, in Australia, and second everywhere else.
-It was the final single released from the album.
-The song's lyrics have been interpreted in a number of ways, such as a description of an abusive boyfriend.
-In actuality, Cyrus says the song describes paparazzi and their extensive personal privacy invasions.
+"Fly on the Wall" is a song by American singer Miley Cyrus, released by Hollywood Records on November 4, 2008, as the second and final single from her second studio album, Breakout.
+The song's lyrics describe paparazzi and their extensive personal privacy invasions.

 The song received acclaim from music critics, with many claiming it defied teen pop expectations and was Breakout's best track.
 "Fly on the Wall" reached its highest international peak on the UK Singles Chart, at number 16.
 The single's music video was directed by Philip Andelman and premiered on FNMTV.
-The "Thriller" inspired video takes place mainly in a parking garage in which Cyrus encounters and attempts to escape the paparazzi.
+The "Thriller"-inspired video takes place mainly in a parking garage in which Cyrus encounters and attempts to escape the paparazzi.
 Cyrus promoted the song through several venues, including a performance on her second headlining tour, the Wonder World Tour, that incorporated a short segment of the "Thriller" dance.
 Cyrus also performed the song on her Gypsy Heart Tour.